 15 Great Things to Do in Rome on a Rainy Day

 Rome is easily one of the best places to visit in Europe in November, but you need to keep in mind that showers are possible and happen quite suddenly.

 When you do find a rainy day in Rome, here are some of the best things you can do and places you can visit.
 Unless you are traveling in summer, it’s possible to find a cloudy and even rainy day.
 This is why it’s always better to arrive prepared and know what to do in Rome when it rains.

 Visit Musei Capitolini

-It’s central, right on the Capitoline Hill and it’s a must-see in Rome.
+It’s central, right on Capitoline Hill and it’s a must-see in Rome.
 Musei Capitolini is the perfect introduction to Roman history from Etruscan times to the foundation of the city.

 Discover the industrial archaeology at Centrale Montemartini

-Centrale Montemartini is a fascinating museum located in the Ostiense neighbourhood.
+Centrale Montemartini is a fascinating museum located in the Ostiense neighborhood.
 Located in Rome’s first public power plant for the production of electricity, this is a one-of-a-kind museum.
 This old power station hosts archaeological relics from Musei Capitolini and visitors enjoy ancient and modern history in the same exhibition.